citizennet/frontend-engineering-challenge/README.md

-# Submission for Frontend Engineer
+a# Submission for Frontend Engineer
 This is MEAN Stack app that can be run nightly.
 It pulls information from an API and caches the information for later display.

 ## Configuration